 The enterprise consists of 350 cows, 18 bulls, and 5 horses.
 A 90 percent conception rate is used, and 95 percent of the pregnant cows give birth.
-Cow death loss is 2 percent, while a 1 percent death loss is assumed for the bulls, 4 percent for calves, and 1.5 percent for year-lings.
-Mature cows are culled at the rate of 13 percent annually and all replacement heifers are raised.
-(See figure on page 3.)
+Cow and calf death loss is 2 percent, while a 1 percent death loss is assumed for the bulls and 4 percent for calves.
+Mature cows are culled at the rate of 13 percent annually, and all replacement heifers are raised (see figure on page 3).

 Calves are worked in April, including branding, vaccination, and implanting.
 Cows are vaccinated in April and treated for external parasites.
 Cows and replacement heifers are vaccinated and pregnancy tested in the fall as the cattle are gathered.
-Weaned calves are vaccinated and treated for external parasites in the fall, then receive implants and fly tags in the spring.
-Cull cows are sold November 1.
-Culled replacement heifers and yearling steers are sold October 1.
+Cull cows and calves are sold November 1.
+Culled replacement heifers are sold October 1.